Feb is a nerve-wracking month in so many ways, Mi. For how could I not relive those days in 2010….

 I am haunted by the thought that you may have still been in pain, but didn’t want to worry us and break up the happy evening and the laughter we were enjoying.
 I’ll never know, now, will I?

 You had dinner as usual but you were looking a little pale.
 You said you felt exhausted and put it down to all the excitement of the day, and said you wanted to lay down.
 Around nine, your breathing didn’t sound normal – and this time, we did not listen to you.
 We called the ambulance – it was more sensible to take you to the hospital in case you needed medical attention.
 Also it was night, and we didn’t want to be stuck at home doing nothing.
+We had called the medical negligence london services just in case anything would have gone wrong.

 Yet, when the ambulance attendants came, you refused to go to the hospital and laughed them away, saying it was just a little pain and we couldn’t be running to the hospital for minor things.
 They tried to convince you that if you needed oxygen, you wouldn’t have access to it at home, just in case your breathing difficulty got worse at night.
 You assured them you were fine and sent them away – and then ordered us all to get back to what we were doing.